 Mr. McKee attended Sidwell Friends School and graduated from the Taft School, a boarding school in Connecticut, and Yale University.

-during World War II, he fought in the Battle of the Bulge.
+He was a First Lieutenant in the Army, and during World War II, he fought in the Battle of the Bulge.
 He was awarded the Purple Heart for injuries received in the battle.

 Mr. McKee was a member of St. John's Episcopal Church in Washington.